A catalog of quasar candidates identified by astrometric and mid-infrared methods in Gaia EDR3: Introduction

-See Table \ref{reliability}, among these 17 external quasar catalogs, we have selected 6 catalogs with a relatively large number of quasars to investigate the composition of the quasar-like objects in EDR3\_AGN catalog.
-The $Gaia$-unwise catalog contributes the majority of the quasar-like objects identified in EDR3\_AGN catalog, and considerable parts of these targets are confirmed by catalogs such as R90, the WISE AGN catalog, and SDSS DR14Q catalog.
+See Table \ref{reliability}, among these 17 external quasar catalogs, we have selected six catalogs with a relatively large number of quasars to investigate the composition of the quasar-like objects in EDR3\_AGN catalog.
+The $Gaia$-unwise catalog contributes most of the quasar-like objects identified in EDR3\_AGN catalog, and considerable parts of these targets overlap with catalogs such as R90, the WISE AGN catalog, and SDSS DR14Q catalog.
 As very distant objects, non-detectable parallax and proper motion are the basic characteristics of quasars.
-However, the quasar candidates from the color criteria selection only and machined learning method may include a large number of false identification objects.
-For example, for the $Gaia$-unwise catalog, there are 2,610,583 objects are matched to the $Gaia$ EDR3, however, only 60.1$\%$ of them meet the astrometric criteria to be identified as quasar-like objects in EDR3\_AGN catalog, see Table \ref{reliability}.
+However, the quasar candidates from the color criteria selection only and the machine learning method may include a large number of false identification objects.
+For example, for the $Gaia$-unwise catalog, 2,610,583 objects are matched to the $Gaia$ EDR3, however, only 60.1$\%$ of them meet the astrometric criteria to be identified as quasar-like objects in EDR3\_AGN catalog, see Table \ref{reliability}.
 So there are many stars and galaxies in the $Gaia$-unwise catalog, which is probably also the case in the quasar-like objects in EDR3\_AGN catalog, especially for the six-parameter solution sample \citep{liao2021probing,liao2021probing1}.
 Therefore, among the 1.6 million quasar-like objects identified in EDR3\_AGN catalog, only 429,249 objects (Frame Rotator Sources, FRS hereafter) are selected to compute the $Gaia$-CRF3.
-Compared to $Gaia$ DR2, the systematic residuals have been greatly improved in EDR3.
-Many studies show that the mean proper motion from the confirmed quasars sample is consistent with zero, and no significant systematic residuals are found in global \citep{fabricius2021gaia,liao2021probing,liao2021probing1}, which means that the astrometric solution in ERD3 is reliable enough to use in quasar selection.
-The non-detectable parallax and proper motion feature can purify quasar candidates selected by the mid-infrared method, which has been proven quite effective in our previous quasar selection with APOP and AllWISE data \citep{guo2018identifying}.
+Compared to $Gaia$ DR2, the systematic residuals of astrometry have been greatly improved in EDR3.
+Many studies show that the mean proper motion from the confirmed quasars sample is consistent with zero, and no significant systematic residuals are found in global \citep{fabricius2021gaia,liao2021probing,liao2021probing1}.
+Therefore, the astrometric solution in EDR3 is reliable enough to use in quasar selection.
+The non-detectable parallax and proper motion feature can purify quasar candidates selected by the mid-infrared method, which has been proven quite effective in our previous quasar selection with APOP \citep{qi2015absolute} and AllWISE data \citep{guo2018identifying}.